sedelmeyer/predicting-crime/pages/model-trees.md

 # Decision Tree Model
-In an effort to create the most efficient decision tree model we first explored tree scores at various max tree depths.
+In an effort to create the most efficient decision tree model we first explored tree scores at various tree depths utilizing 5-fold cross validation.

 > The plot below shows that at a depth of 11 we have the highest mean CV score.
 The standard deviation at depth=11 is also not too wide.
 Depths 11-13 are very similar so any of those could potentially work and have been tested.
 ![trees_dif_depths]({{ site.url }}/figures/model-trees/trees_dif_depths.PNG)